twbs/bootstrap-npm-starter/README.md

 ## Advanced usage

 Take this starter repository to another level with some built-in addons that you can enable and customize.

+## Vite uses rollup under the hood and tree-shaking for the js... what follows may not be relevant!

 ### Optimizing CSS